-The Midlands Future Mobility test field in the United Kingdom is used to research on connected and autonomous vehicles.
-Over a length of 300 kilometers, the ITS is located between the cities Coventry, Birmingham and Solihull.
-Therefore, the ITS covers the scenarios city center, country road and motorway.
-The test field use RSU, which offer various value-added services.
-For instance, the services could be in-vehicle signage, roadworks warnings as well as GLOSAR.
-Current research results on the ITS have achieved in the cooperative perception for 3D object detection with the use of infrastructure sensors \cite{MidlandsFutureMobility.08032021,Arnold.2020}.
+The Midlands Future Mobility test field in the United Kingdom is used to research connected and autonomous vehicles.
+Over a length of 300 kilometers, the ITS is located between the cities Coventry, Birmingham, and Solihull.
+Therefore, the ITS covers city center, country road, and motorway scenarios.
+The test field use RSU, which offers various value-added services.
+For instance, the services could be in-vehicle signage, warnings of roadworks as well as GLOSAR.
+Current research results on the ITS have been achieved in the area of cooperative perception for 3D object detection using infrastructure sensors \cite{MidlandsFutureMobility.08032021,Arnold.2020}.

-In the context of the European Cooperative ITS Corridor from 2013, vehicles communicated with support of the infrastructure on the Rotterdam-Frankfurt-Vienna route.
-The Eco-AT project (2016) in Austria, a follow-up project of Telematik, set up a central ITS station as well as a number of RSU.
+In the context of the European Cooperative ITS Corridor of 2013, vehicles communicated with the support of the infrastructure on the Rotterdam-Frankfurt-Vienna route.
+The Eco-AT project (2016) in Austria, a follow-up project of Telematik, set up a central ITS station as well as a number of RSUs.
 The architectural approach was more centralized.
-The researchers have generated the necessary specifications.
-The use cases were decentralized environmental notification message applications (e.g. road works warnings), aggregation of cooperative awareness messages, in-vehicle information (e.g. speed restrictions) and intersection safety (e.g. red light detection) \cite{Paier.42015, ASFINAG.14032021}.
+The researchers generated the necessary specifications.
+The applications were decentralized environmental notification message applications (e.g. road works warnings), aggregation of cooperative awareness messages, in-vehicle information (e.g. speed restrictions), and intersection safety (e.g. red light detection) \cite{Paier.42015, ASFINAG.14032021}.